lightning/bolts/02-peer-protocol.md

 `sats` is the satoshi value of the output.

-`script` is the scriptPubKey for the output.
-The length is omitted.
+`script` is the scriptPubKey for the output (with its length omitted).
 It's left undefined if you accept other standard outputs such as `OP_RETURN` or implement stricter checks on standardness.

 ### The `tx_remove_input` and `tx_remove_output` Messages

-These message removes an input from the transaction.
+This message removes an input from the transaction.

 1. type: 68 (`tx_remove_input`)
 2. data: